edenau/edenau.github.io/_posts/2019-01-07-visualize-bike-mobility.markdown

 # More about Data - the Boring Bit

-I obtained data of bicycle journeys from Transport for London (TfL).
+I obtained <a href="https://www.kaggle.com/edenau/london-bike-sharing-system-data" target="_blank">data</a> of bicycle journeys from Transport for London (TfL).
 Every single bike journey made in their system since 2012 was recorded and those open data are available <a href="https://cycling.data.tfl.gov.uk/" target="_blank">online</a>.

 A 36-day record of journeys made from 1 August to 13 September 2017 were analyzed.
 During this period, there were >1.5 million journeys made among >700 bike docking stations in London.
 From 2014, we have witnessed a >190% rise in bike trips made.
 The number of bicycles and docking stations in the system both increased more than twofold to accommodate the significant rise in cycling demand in central London and regional areas.
 Exact data will be shown in my soon-to-be-released paper.
 Stay tuned.